Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Thermodynamic model

-In the solid-like state $\tau_\varepsilon$ is large and therefore $\varepsilon_{ij}^e$ is large in accordance to the last expression.
-For the liquid-like state $\tau_\varepsilon$ decreases, and $\varepsilon_{ij}^e$ decreases.
-Combining relationships (\ref{e_pl}) -- (\ref{tau_e}) we obtain expression for elastic shear strain:
+In the solid-like state, $\tau_\varepsilon$ is large and, therefore, $\varepsilon_{ij}^{\rm e}$ is large in accordance with the expression~(\ref{tau_e}).
+For the liquid-like state, $\tau_\varepsilon$ is small in comparison with the solid-like case, and $\varepsilon_{ij}^{\rm e}$ is small too.
+Combining relationships~(\ref{e_pl})--(\ref{tau_e}) we obtain an expression for elastic shear strain:

-Experimental data asserts that in the liquid-like state elastic strains relax very rapidly \cite{Yosh}, i.e., time of relaxation for the liquid-like state is substantially smaller.
-Expression (\ref{tau_e}) at $K=K_{sol}$ already reflects itself the tendency of decrease in relaxation time with melting (at increase in $f$), but such dependence is fulfilled only for the solid-like state and near-by a transition point \cite{Popov}.
-Therefore it is necessary to suppose for the liquid-like lubricant $K=K_{liq}<K_{sol}$.
+The experimental data also evidence that in the liquid-like state, the elastic strains relax rapidly~\cite{Yosh} and the relaxation time for a liquid-like state is substantially smaller.
+The expression~(\ref{tau_e}) at $K=K_{\rm sol}$ already reflects the tendency of the relaxation time to decrease with melting (at increase in $f$), but such a dependence is fulfilled only for the solid-like state and near a transition point~\cite{Popov}.
+Therefore, it is necessary to assume for the liquid-like lubricant $K=K_{\rm liq}<K_{\rm sol}$\,.

-It is known that melting of lubricant has hysteresis character in most cases \cite{exp1,exp_n, Isr_rev,Filippov}.
-For theoretical description of the hysteresis phenomena the row of works was undertaken, in particular, within the framework of Lorenz model \cite{FTT, PhysLettA, JPS}.
-In this approach for the account of the indicated phenomena it is necessary to select two characteristic values of free volume: at $f>f_{liq}$ lubricant is liquid-like, and when $f<f_{sol}$ it solidifies.
+It is known that the melting of lubricant is of hysteresis nature in most cases~\cite{Filippov,exp1,exp_n,Isr_rev}.
+For theoretical description of the hysteresis phenomena, a series of works were undertaken, in particular, within the framework of Lorenz model~\cite{JPS,FTT,PhysLettA}.
+In this approach, to account for the indicated phenomena, it is necessary to select two characteristic values of the excess volume: at $f>f_{\rm liq}$ lubricant is liquid-like, and when $f<f_{\rm sol}$ it solidifies.

-Let us obtain expression for friction force that is measured in experiments \cite{Yosh}.
-Besides elastic stresses $\sigma_{ij}^e$ the viscous ones $\sigma_{ij}^{visc}$ arise up also in lubricant.
-Total stress in a layer is the sum of these two contributions
+Let us get an expression for the friction force that is measured in experiments~\cite{Yosh}.
+Besides the elastic stresses $\sigma_{ij}^{\rm e}$, the viscous ones $\sigma_{ij}^{\rm visc}$ also arise in the lubricant.
+The total stress in a layer is the sum of these two contributions

-Total friction force is determined by standard manner:
+The total friction force is determined in a standard manner:

 where $A$ is an area of contact.
-Viscous stresses in a layer are given by the expression \cite{Wear}
+The viscous stresses in a layer are given by the expression~\cite{Wear}

-where $\eta_{eff}$ is the effective viscosity that is defined only experimentally, and for the boundary mode
+where $\eta_{\rm eff}$ is the effective viscosity that is defined only experimentally, and for the boundary mode~\cite{Wear}